mohammadrezajavid-lab/goauth/README.md

 2. **Configuration:**

     * The main configuration file is `config.yml` located at `deploy/goauth/development/config.yml`.
-    * It includes settings for the HTTP server, PostgreSQL database, JWT, and logger.
+    * It includes settings for the HTTP server, PostgreSQL database, JWT, Rate limiter and logger.
     * You can override configurations using environment variables with the prefix `AUTH_`.
-For example, `postgres.password` in YAML becomes `AUTH_POSTGRES_PASSWORD` as an environment variable.
+For example, `postgres_dp.password` in YAML becomes `AUTH__POSTGRES_DB__PASSWORD` as an environment variable.

 3. **Install Go Dependencies:**